revbingo/revbingo.github.io/_posts/2017-06-30-kotlin-refactoring-dsl-2.markdown

 The DSL that we have is perfectly workable, and any other day I might recommend to leave it there, but what fun would that be?
 After all, our aim at the outset was to see how close we could get to the original SPIFF DSL, which previously required many hours of sweating over [JavaCC configuration](https://github.com/revbingo/SPIFF/blob/master/src/main/java/com/revbingo/spiff/parser/gen/spiff.jjt).
 Plus, we might learn something along the way.

-For a start, the fields in the specification are named by the variables into which they are read, not really as part of the DSL.
+For a start, the fields in the specification are identified by the names of the variables into which they are read, not really as part of the DSL.
 Again, maybe that's not a bad thing, but we do these things because we can, not because we should.
 In the SPIFF DSL, the name of the field follows the datatype.
 To achieve this, we'll use some operator overloading.
-Kotlin's operator overloading is relatively sane - you can't make up your own operators á la Scala - but as you'll see you can still do some pretty wacky things with it.
+Kotlin's operator overloading is relatively sane - you can't make up your own operators á la Scala - but as you'll see you can still do some pretty wacky things with it if you really want to.
+And I really want to, for fun at least.
+We'll do something I've seen refererred to as "operator punning" - using an operator because it *looks* good, not because it makes logical sense.
+A common example of this is using the division operator `/` as a way to compose filesystem paths.

 My operator of choice today will be the `..` operator, which translates to `rangeTo`.
 In this case, we'll want it to be applied to an arbitrary type (it might be a `String`, or an `Int`, or a `Float`), and the second argument will be a string specifying the name of the field.
 Also don't forget that we're refactoring here, so we're looking to make the smallest change we can that moves things forward without breaking it.
 So the `rangeTo` will need to return the value of the left operand, so that for now we can continue to assign it to a variable.

 {% highlight kotlin %}
 class BinaryFile(fileName: String) {